chipzx92/DataEngineeringI320/docs/presentations/modeling/03_many_to_many_attributes/index.md

 ![](../03_many_to_many_attributes/images/add_column.png)

 This takes our Simple Association table `classes_students` and adds a column to it `semester`.
 Now we can represent that Sarah took Poisons twice, once in Fall 2008 and once in Spring 2008.
 So far so good.
 However our primary key for this table is the combination of `class_id` and `student_id`.
 Can you see that we have repeated that combination?
-The first row and the second row have the same primary key (`class_id: 1` and `student_id: 10`).
+The last two rows would have the same primary key (`class_id: 3` and `student_id: 3`).
 We can't do that (the database server will reject the second row).

 To make our simple association table work with extra attributes we would have to add the extra attribute to our composite primary key as well, making the combination of all three columns the unique thing about the row.